Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 This grill is designed for use with disposable one-pound propane canisters, but if you swing by your local hardware store for an adaptor, you can use a larger refillable tank.
 Since I use this in tight spaces, I continue to use small canisters.

 I’ll give the Stow N’ Go a hat tip for its even heat distribution, sturdy construction, and portability.
-The one downside, however, is that even on its lowest heat setting, cooking requires consistent monitoring, which is not ideal when I’m captaining a pontoon boat.
+However, the one downside is that even on its lowest heat setting, cooking requires consistent monitoring, which is not ideal when I’m captaining a pontoon boat.

 Because of this, I found myself having to turn the grill on and off during cooking to keep my burgers from burning.
 This may be particular to my unit, but I have read about others having similar issues.